Alex-Huleatt/Bin-Packing/README.md

 Because the problem we are providing has a lot more structure than some of the other NP-hard problems, it is actually possible that you could exploit the structure to solve this quickly, but I somewhat doubt it.

-The purpose of this assignment is to display the practical concerns with solving difficult and intractable problems.
+The purpose of this assignment is to display the practical concerns of solving difficult and intractable problems.

 ###How
-Make a strategy using heuristics.
+Invent some strategy to hopefully do better than some crap solution.

 The simplest solution would be placing each rectangle in a single, long, row.
 This would be faster than any other solution, but would provide a reasonably awful solution most times.